jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

   var0.close();
 ```

-Playing now with this code, I noticed when I comment the line `var4.addSuppressed(var3);` it resolves the leak.
+Playing now with this code, I noticed when I comment the line `var4.addSuppressed(var3);` the leak disapears.
 Sounds like there is something fishy with that catch block.
-Using `catch` with `Throwable` is not something you do everyday, usually you are using a `catch (Exception ex)`.
+Using `catch` with `Throwable` is not something you do everyday: usually you are using a `catch (Exception ex)`.
 let's try to focus more on this:

 ```java